 Another option is to backup your contacts to the memory card that you have in your phone.
 Then you can keep the memory card in a safe place to restore onto a new phone if necessary.

-"If your cell phone doubles as your contact manager, having a backup copy of your stored names and numbers is great insurance for the day you either lose the phone or want to move your phone book to a new handset," says Natalie Thayer, GM of MWEB.
+"If your cell phone doubles as your contact manager, having a backup copy of your stored names and numbers is great insurance for the day you either lose the phone or want to move your phone book to a new handset," says Natalie Thayer, former GM of MWEB.